Golisano College of Computing and Information Sciences: Facilities

 The Golisano College is housed within a three-floor, 126,500 sq. ft. facility that features three cube sculptures created by famed artist Harry Bertoia, that house trees that stretch up through the atrium.
 There are 13 classrooms, 12 studio teaching labs, and 16 dedicated labs at the college, offering access to the study of every major computing platform.
 The college's dedicated Security Lab is isolated from the rest of the campus's networks to allow the in-depth study of viruses, firewalls, and other computer vulnerabilities.
 Additional labs include an Entertainment Lab for 3D modeling, game and interactive media development; a Mobile Computing and Robotics Lab for the research and development of portable devices; and an Artificial Intelligence lab dedicated to the understanding of human reactions and processing.
 The College also features its own deli: Ctrl-Alt-Deli.

+In 2020, the college opened the ESL Global Cybersecurity Institute (ESL GCI), a hub for research and training in cybersecurity and artificial intelligence.
+The Institute is home to a Cyber Range capable of replicating realistic threat scenarios on scales mirroring global businesses.
+Each year, the ESL GCI plays host to the world finals of the Collegiate Penetration Testing Competition.